MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 interface ICoreWebView2Environment14 : ICoreWebView2Environment13 {
   /// Gets a snapshot collection of `ProcessInfo`s corresponding to all currently
   /// running processes associated with this `CoreWebView2Environment` except
   /// for crashpad process.
-This provide the same list of `ProcessInfo`s as
+This provides the same list of `ProcessInfo`s as
-  /// what's provided in `GetProcessInfos`.
-Plus, this provide a list of associated
+  /// what's provided in `GetProcessInfos`, but additionally provides a list of
-  /// `FrameInfo`s which are actively running (showing UI elements) in the renderer
+  /// associated `FrameInfo`s which are actively running (showing UI elements)
-  /// process.
-Check `AssociatedFrameInfos` for acquiring this detail information.
+  /// in the renderer process.
+See `AssociatedFrameInfos` for more information.
   ///
   /// \snippet ProcessComponent.cpp GetProcessInfosWithDetails
   HRESULT GetProcessInfosWithDetails([in] ICoreWebView2GetProcessInfosWithDetailsCompletedHandler* handler);